ClaudioChicoDev/YouGov-Technical-Assessment/README.md

 - Uses a standard Python concurrent strategy suitable for generalization.
 - Generates a CSV file from the retrieved data and saves it to disk.
 - Sends the CSV file to https://httpbin.org/post using a POST request.
-- Logs directly to console with print, but can easily be configured to use a logging library instead.
+- Logs directly to console with the appropriate log level.
 - Handles exceptions and errors raising HTTPException with appropriate status codes and messages.
 - Includes comprehensive API testing of all endpoints in cache and no-cache modes.